The 40 best restaurants in Los Angeles you need to try right now

 What is it?
 A Michelin-starred, Asian-inflected bistro in the Arts District offering a new-school take on fine dining—and a delightful, au courant destination for special occasions or those who don’t bat an eye at dropping $300 on dinner for two.

-Why we love it: Within its airy white and blue dining room, up-and-coming young(er) chefs Max Boonthanakit and Lijo George find plenty of creative freedom within the confines of a traditional French bill of fare.
+Why we love it: Within its airy white and blue dining room, Asian American chefs Max Boonthanakit and Lijo George find plenty of creative freedom within the confines of a traditional French bill of fare.
 A delicate amuse bouche pays homage to the South Asian street snack pani puri, while the gunpowder-spiced anchovies call to mind the tiny, salty fried fish favored in the Philippines and South Korea.
-No detail in service and atmosphere goes unnoticed, from the first-rate cocktails to the selfie-ready bathroom.
-Dessert is top-notch as well; the pastry-inclined Boonthanakit showcases beautiful, delicate creations like a chocolate soufflé and icy-sweet kiwi sorbet.
+No detail goes unnoticed, from the first-rate cocktails to the selfie-ready bathroom.
+On our most recent visit, we enjoyed the sea bream and uni—which resembles a savory granita—and the creamy mussels topped in matchstick potatoes.
+Dessert is top-notch as well; the pastry-inclined Boonthanakit showcases beautiful, delicate creations like an icy-sweet kiwi trompe l’oeil and a “citrus and milk” that pairs vanilla mouse with otherwordly semicircles of citrus milk sorbet.

-Time Out tip: Note that restaurant is typically closed on Tuesdays and Wednesdays, and it only takes online bookings 14 days out.
-As of late, Camphor has begub hosting Steak Frites nights.
-Usually held the first week of the month on days it's closed, the evenings feature a $65 set meal of salad, steak and unlimited fries, plus special desserts.
+Time Out tip: Note that the restaurant is typically closed on Tuesdays and Wednesdays, and it only takes online bookings 14 days out.
+As of late, Camphor has begun hosting Steak Frites nights.
+Usually held the first week of the month on days it’s otherwise closed, the evenings feature a $65 set meal of salad, steak and unlimited fries, plus special desserts.

 • Filipino